GuilhermeBianeck/moat-fe/README.md

-# Matt's Online Aim Trainer (MOAT) Client Readme
+## Aim Trainer (AT) Client Readme

-MOAT is an aim trainer game where the user has to click targets on the screen and accrue points to beat the online leaderboards.
+AT is an aim trainer game where the user has to click targets on the screen and accrue points to beat the online leaderboards.

-© 2023 All rights reserved Matthew Dixon.

 ## Available Scripts